Audi R18

-The Audi R18 is a Le Mans Prototype (LMP) racing car constructed by the German car manufacturer Audi AG.
+The Audi R18 is series of Le Mans Prototype (LMP) racing cars constructed by the German car manufacturer Audi AG.
 It is the successor to the Audi R15 TDI.
 Like its predecessor, the R18 uses a TDI turbocharged diesel engine but with a reduced capacity of 3.7 litres and in a V6 configuration.
 For the first time since the 1999 R8C, the Audi Le Mans prototype used a closed cockpit design.
 The R18 is also the first racing car from Audi to feature hybrid power.

 Although Audi have previously given each new developed model of endurance racing car a distinct model number, the head of Audi Sport, Wolfgang Ullrich, suggested the R18 designation for Audi endurance racing cars could be used for the foreseeable future.
-There were five further evolutions of R18 until Audi quit the FIA World Endurance Championship in 2016.
+There were five further evolutions of R18 until Audi exited the FIA World Endurance Championship in 2016.